 - In addition, BEIS have published guidance on National Minimum Wage & COVID-19, specifically on the issue of employer loans and pay advances.
 Please find it here.

-- Government guidance for businesses on how to access the Coronavirus Job Retention Fund.
+- Please click here for Government guidance on how to access the Coronavirus Job Retention Fund.

-- Government guidance for employees on how to access the Coronavirus Job Retention Fund.
+- Please click here for the Government guidance for employees on how can access the Coronavirus Job Retention Fund.

 Support for self-employed through the Self-employment Income Support Scheme

 The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) who have lost income due to COVID-19.

 This scheme will allow you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month for the next 3 months.
 This may be extended if needed.
 More information from the Government can be found here and you can claim a grant through the self-employment Income Support Scheme here.

 - The Government will be establishing the Self-Employed Income Support Scheme, with those eligible receiving a cash grant worth 80% of their average monthly trading profit over the last three years.

 - This will cover 95% of people who receive the majority of their income from self-employment.